-This is the dish I chose to make for my first dinner at Breathing Space.
-I have since developed it a little more and it is still one of my favourites, so tasty and well worth the preparation time.
+This is the dish I chose to make for my first dinner when I broke away from corporate life and went to work at the retreat in Norfolk.
+I have since developed it a little more and it is still one of my favourites.
+It is so tasty and well worth the preparation time.
 This really will wow your friends and family.

 - Olive oil

 - 2 heaped tsp of cinnamon

 - 200 ml veg stock (use knorr stock pots for GF)